-- 1. Court building cleaning staff will clean the common areas of the court building so that common spaces are cleaned at least few every hours. - 2.
-Court building cleaning staff will clean the courtrooms between every hearing, between morning and afternoon proceedings, and at the end of each day the courtroom is used. - 3.
-Court building cleaning staff have been provided cleaning supplies shown to be effective with this coronavirus. - 4.
-Court building cleaning staff have been trained on proper cleaning techniques and provided appropriate personal protective equipment.
+- 1. Court building cleaning staff will clean the common areas of the court building so that common spaces are cleaned at least every eight hours. - 2.
+Court staff will clean affected areas of the courtrooms between every hearing. - 3.
+Court building cleaning staff have been provided cleaning supplies shown to be effective with this coronavirus.

+4. Court building cleaning staff have been trained on proper cleaning techniques and provided appropriate personal protective equipment.